sadie767/refactor/README.md

 * _Users should be able to remove items from the shopping cart without a page reload.
 The "delete" link should result in the item being removed from the shopping cart and the total price being updated._
 * _Users should see flash messages for signing up, signing in and signing out._
 * _Users should only be able to create, edit, or destroy products if logged in as an admin_
+* _Users should see a flash message encouraging them to login in as an admin if they try to access pages with CRUD functionality_

 ### Technologies Used